radicle-dev/radicle.xyz/_guides/user.md

 ### From remote viewing to adding remotes

-Whenever you `init` or `clone` a repository, your node will follow all peers for that repository, which means that everyone's patches and issues will be synchronized to your device.
+Whenever you `init` or `clone` a repository, the `allow` policy of the repository will be used, meaning that the node will register its interest in changes for this repository.
+The node also uses a `scope` as part of the policy to change the behavior of what peer data is replicated.
+The default is `all`, which means that all Git references, patches, and issues are synchronized to your local Radicle storage.

 You can change this behavior by specifying a different scope when cloning or initializing a repository, with the `--scope` option.
 For example, `--scope followed` will only synchronize changes by peers you explicitly follow with the `rad follow` command.
-The default is `--scope all`.

 But if a peer becomes a regular collaborator, it would be useful to add them as a Git remote to track their changes and `checkout` their branches, even if